glashcow/MidiPolySynth/README.md

 # MidiPolySynth

+- Removed wavetable file, keep all sound aking bit in one file, trying to make a wavetable you can smoothly run through, not working as soon as you move slider but not crashing

 - Moved wavetable to its own file, but trying to implement a queue of synthvoices for voice stealing is not working as I though.

 - Using the juce filter just so I have one.
 Need to make one myself.